 But some parents are concerned that Canadian formulas may contain pesticides, genetically modified ingredients, added sugar and chemicals, since there are no regulations restricting these.
 That’s why people turn to European brands.

-How to combine breastfeeding and bottle-feeding The European Commission requires that baby formula contain no detectable levels of pesticides and no added sucrose (sugar), though they may contain added lactose (milk sugar).
+The European Commission requires that baby formula contain no detectable levels of pesticides and no added sucrose (sugar), though they may contain added lactose (milk sugar).
 Some of the European formulas by popular brands like Hipp and Holle go beyond organic—they are Demeter biodynamic, which means their ingredients are sourced via farming practices that are better for soil quality, ecosystem preservation and animal care, and have no GMOs.

 In terms of actual nutrient values, Young says there are only very small differences between European and North American formulas.
 While nutrients like protein are consistent, some formulas—both Canadian and European—will have extras, such as probiotics for digestive health, and omega-3 fat (DHA) for brain and eye development, which is a vital addition if mom and baby don’t eat fish.
 If you’re not sure which one to choose (because there are so many options!) talk to a healthcare expert about your baby’s specific needs.